MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param EvtObjectAcxRequestPreprocess